Ryo Sakazaki: Critical response

 The site Hobby Consolas noted that Ryo debuted in The King of Fighters '94 and surprised fans due to the crossover appeal.
 Atomix found Ryo's inclusion in Team Mexico confusing for the game since the character happens to be Japanese-American in contrast to Mexican fighters.
 Den of Geek criticized Ryo's KOF characterization as one of the worst-developed characters due to how he plays the role of the "straight man".
 His victory quote from The King of Fighters '98 "Absolute karate.
 That's Kyokugen.
 And don't forget it, dweebenheimer" has become known as one of SNK's weirdest localization as dweebenheimer has no meaning.
 In regards to the character's relationship with King, Thrilling Tales of Old Video Games lamented the two were portrayed as ambiguous towards each other despite Yuri's attempt to make their dinner in The King of Fighters XI be romantic.
 Tiago Oviedo Frosi said the handling of Mr. Karate's ego by Ryo and Takuma is noted to be influenced by the religion Shintoism, which inspired the mask of the Tengu creature that Takuma and Ryo often wear.
 Outside Art of Fighting and KOF, Ryo was noted to stand out thanks to his guest appearance in Buriki One.
+In retrospect, Gamer TW said that when explored in The King of Fighters Chinese comics, Ryo was one of the weakest character when compared with Kyo Kusanagi and Terry Bogard despite being a protagonist.
+With the introduction of K', Ryo was at the same level of the new The King of Fighters protagonist as both were was poorly received due to lacking the appeal of other heroes.